hazelcast/hazelcast-csharp-client/doc/dev/doc/network.md

 To be able to connect to the provided IP addresses, you will need to use secure TLS/SSL connection between the client and members.
 Therefore, you should set an SSL configuration as described in the the [TLS/SSL](security/tlsssl.md) section.

+## Failover (Blue/Green Deployment)

+.NET Client allows you to set failover cluster(s).
+In order to use the backup cluster, it should be configured under `hazelcast-failover` in your appsettings.json or via `HazelcastFailoverOptionsBuilder`, and client should be initialized with failover factory methods under `HazelcastClientFactory`.
+The client will use first client configuration as default for all options.
+Alternative clients can only change network and authentication options.
+In case of connection failure, first, client will retry to connect to current cluster.
+If the connection fails, client will try to connect to next cluster.
+Another case is that client is blacklisted from cluster, client will do failover without retrying.
+Client will try alternative clusters until `TryCount` is exhausted.
+The cluster list that is composed from `clients`, the list is visited as in a circle way, such as
+`clients[0] -> clients[1] ->  clients[0] -> ...` When one of the clusters is connected, `TryCount` will be reset.
+After connection is established, client state will be `ClusterChanged` and then `Connected`.
+> Note: `SmartRouting` option cannot be different between given client configurations.
+Client will use the `clients[0].Networking.SmartRouting` option for all clusters, and it cannot be overwritten by alternative client configurations.

+> Note: Please be aware of that failover can occur during very first connection to the cluster.
+Whenever client cannot connect on `Started` state, failover can also happen.